This post is from contributing writer, Danielle Eaton Hart from To The Beat of My Heart.

 Learn What is Right For You

 Number three is “Plan ahead: meal planning is a must.”
-There are very few pre-made snack and meal options that are hypoallergenic and most aren’t affordable.
+There are very few pre-made snack and meal options that are allergy-friendly and most aren’t affordable.
 So almost EVERYTHING I eat is made from scratch.
 This requires planning!

 Number five is “Make traditional bone broth.”
 The lower part of my digestive tract will never be the same thanks to the health challenges of my college days.
 But from a vegetable broth from a trained naturopathic in Australia and Katie’s bone broth, I’ve created a real food that gives my family unreal health benefits.